Packing Guide

 Keep hygiene simple and strict: clean gear, trimmed nails, and showering after training help the whole room.

-Full-board support can simplify food and accommodation, but your personal recovery habits still travel with you.
+If a written offer includes food or accommodation support, your personal recovery habits still travel with you.

 Travel documents and Tbilisi clothes